First of all Happy New Year! I hope you had a wonderful break and holiday season! I’m ready to blog again!

 Everyone loves sitting on our piece because it’s so comfortable and I also think it’s super stylish and unconventional.
 I love it and I’m glad that it is finally raised to standard dining chair height.

 I can’t wait to show you what the wall molding looks like and if you are following me on Instagram then you have already seen it in my stories (HERE).

 I’ve also been so upset about how things ended up with Anthony.
 I wrote an email to my subscribers about him right before Christmas but I’m heartbroken to report that he passed away a day after Christmas.
 It is just so sad.
-I updated an old post about him, so if you feel like reading up about it then you can do so by clicking HERE and scrolling to the bottom.
+I updated an old post about him, so if you feel like reading up about it then you can do so HERE and scrolling to the bottom.